Exmark Z Turf Equipment Backyard Life

 How to Maintain Healthy Garden Soil

-Even if backyard beds are planted using healthy garden soil, the soil still needs nutrient replenishment from time to time as your plants grow.
+Even if you plant backyard beds using healthy garden soil, your plants still need nutrient replenishment from time to time as they grow.
 In this video, Joe Lamp’l—a.k.a.
 Joe Gardener—outlines the steps needed to maintain healthy soil, and ensure it’s productive, season after season.

 1. Feed your soil.
 Chances are, you created the most productive growing environment possible when first planting your garden beds.
 But, you can’t stop there.
 Lamp’l explains the importance of continuing to make deposits and contributions of more organic matter and compost to keep your beds productive.